 Check your connected devices aren’t downloading a system or application update.
 These will often start automatically and can be very large; for example, the last Windows 10 update was 3-4GB.

-If the previous tips hasn’t solved your issue, it’s time to go back to your router and get a bit more technical.
+If the previous tips haven’t solved your issue, it’s time to go back to your router and get a bit more technical.
 Access your router control panel (the login details will be on the router) and download any outstanding software or firmware updates.

 Also, check on the ‘connected devices’ tab to see which devices are using the router.
 If you don’t recognise one, there is a chance someone else is using your connection.
 You can remove these devices from the control panel.
 Be sure to update your router password and even change the name of it to prevent future intruders.